Radiation-Preserving Selective Imaging for Pediatric Hip Dysplasia: A Cross-Modal Ultrasound-Xray Policy with Limited

 \subsection{Coverage as a Function of Conservatism}

-Figure~\ref{fig:cov-lines} shows empirical one-sided coverage for femoral head coverage as a function of $\delta_{\mathrm{cov}}$ (with $\delta_\alpha$ fixed to the grid median), confirming monotone behavior with respect to uncertainty inflation.
+Figure~\ref{fig:cov-lines} shows empirical one-sided coverage for femoral head coverage as a function of $\delta_{\mathrm{cov}}$ (with $\delta_\alpha$ fixed to the grid median), confirming monotone behavior with respect to miscoverage: empirical coverage decreases as $\delta_{\mathrm{cov}}$ increases (equivalently, decreasing $\delta$ yields more conservative bounds and higher coverage).
 The same pattern holds for $\alpha$ (not shown to avoid redundancy).